sugeul/sugeul.github.io/serverless-on-aws/constructing-batch-scheduler.md

 ## constructing batch scheduler on AWS which

 Before leaving AiRS, NAVER, I used to use Airflow to schedule batch jobs.
-Airflow provides many good features: visual maintenance tool, SLA or task fail callback, scale out feature like celery executor, and useful environment variables like `ds`, `yesterday_ds`, or otherelse let job know when the job is scheduled for.
+Airflow provides many good features: visual maintenance tool, SLA or task fail callback, scale out feature like celery executor.
+Moreover, not like Cron, it also has useful environment variables like `ds`, `yesterday_ds`, or otherelse let job know when the job is scheduled for.
+If I have no such environment variable then pipeline must be spaghetti if I re-run a lapsed task.
+I call it **Idempotent running environment**.
 But Airflow has drawbacks also: infinitly increasing logs, become slower slower as time goes, and mainly it needs to maintain a server instance in using time.
 In Vlogr, we use less reserved instance and use more SaaS and IaaS, Thus I decide to find a serverless scheduler solution. **It must have at least..**